 Nightfall features a premium workshop on Saturday and free presentations throughout Friday and Saturday.
 The premium workshop requires a fee, preferably paid in advance.
 Space is limited but if seats are still available, the fee may be paid at the door.

-Richard’s presentation will take place on Saturday, October 29th from 10AM to 4PM with a 2-hour break from 12-2PM.
+Eric’s presentation will take place on Saturday, October 21st from 10AM to 4PM with a 2-hour break from 12-2PM.
+We’re refining the exact topic but it will likely focus on the hugely popular field of landscape astrophotography and image processing.
 You don’t need to bring anything but feel free to bring a notepad, tablet or laptop to take notes.
 Please be sure to mute your devices before the presentation begins.

-We’ve been fortunate at Nightfall to have the likes of Mike Unsold, Neil Fleming, Warren Keller, Adam Block and many other familiar names join us to share their knowledge and love for astronomy and astrophotography.
+We’ve been fortunate at Nightfall to have the likes of Richard Wright, Jr., Mike Unsold, Neil Fleming, Warren Keller, Adam Block and many other familiar names join us to share their knowledge and love for astronomy and astrophotography.
 Checkout the archives page for more information on previous Nightfall presenters.